 Every state except Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, Washington, and Wyoming imposes a state income tax.
 New Jersey imposes:

-- NJ Gross Income Tax (GIT): Progressive rates from 1.4% to 10.75% on gross income (no deduction for federal taxes paid)
+• NJ Gross Income Tax (GIT): Progressive rates from 1.4% to 10.75% on gross income (no deduction for federal taxes paid)

-- NJ Corporation Business Tax (CBT): Flat 9% on S-corps and C-corps with New Jersey nexus (with adjustments)
+• NJ Corporation Business Tax (CBT): Flat 9% on S-corps and C-corps with New Jersey nexus (with adjustments)

-- NJ Sales and Use Tax: 6.625% statewide (reduced rate for specific categories)
+• NJ Sales and Use Tax: 6.625% statewide (reduced rate for specific categories)

-- Local property taxes: Administered by municipalities — not an income tax but one of the largest tax costs for NJ homeowners
+• Local property taxes: Administered by municipalities, not an income tax but one of the largest tax costs for NJ homeowners

-How Federal Income Tax Liability Is Calculated
+How Is Federal Income Tax Liability Calculated Step by Step?

 Step 1: Calculate Gross Income